 Random Blood Sugar Test

-7 Safety Tips for Glucose Meters & Test StripsThis measures your blood sugar at the time you’re tested.
+This measures your blood sugar at the time you’re tested.
 You can take this test at any time and don’t need to fast (not eat) first.
 A blood sugar level of 200 mg/dL or higher indicates you have diabetes.

-African Americans are almost twice as likely to be diagnosed with diabetes as non-Hispanic whites according to data from the Office of Minority Health (OMH).
+African Americans are almost twice as likely to be diagnosed with diabetes as non-Hispanic whites3 according to data from the Office of Minority Health (OMH).
 In addition, they are more likely to suffer complications from diabetes, such as end-stage renal disease and lower extremity amputations.
 Although African Americans have the same or lower rate of high cholesterol as their non-Hispanic white counterparts, they are more likely to have high blood pressure.

-• African American adults are 80 percent more likely than non-Hispanic white adults to have been diagnosed with diabetes by a physician.
+- African American adults are 80 percent more likely than non-Hispanic white adults to have been diagnosed with diabetes by a physician.

-• In 2010, non-Hispanic blacks were 4.2 times more likely to be diagnosed with end stage renal disease as compared to non-Hispanic whites.
+- In 2010, non-Hispanic blacks were 4.2 times more likely to be diagnosed with end stage renal disease as compared to non-Hispanic whites.

-• In 2012, non-Hispanic blacks were 3.5 times more likely to be hospitalized for lower limb amputations as compared to non-Hispanic whites.
+- In 2012, non-Hispanic blacks were 3.5 times more likely to be hospitalized for lower limb amputations as compared to non-Hispanic whites.

-• In 2013, African Americans were twice as likely as non-Hispanic Whites to die from diabetes.
+- In 2013, African Americans were twice as likely as non-Hispanic Whites to die from diabetes.

 Jay Harold has written extensively about the impact of diabetes on the minority community.
 Heart, eye, foot, and skin problems are common complications of diabetes.
 Learn more by reading “Fighting for Your Health: Diabetes’ Deadly Impact on Minorities.”

-Monitoring your Blood Glucose level
+Monitoring your Blood Glucose level4

 Using a glucose meter to check and monitor blood sugar is a daily part of life for millions of Americans with diabetes.